 If you have any other questions about the 707 Club, please contact Peter Collings on [email protected]

-- For a boat to be hired the helm must be ‘Accredited’.
+- For a boat to be booked for taking out without supervision the helm must be ‘Accredited’.

 - To become an Accredited Helm, an individual must be a paid up full club member and must have attended an accreditation session with one of the 707 mentors, or a member of the committee.
 This is to ensure the person knows how to set up and put away the boat, use the outboard engine and enter/exit the marina safely.
 Members can gain skills in order to become accredited by attending 707 training sessions.

 - Applications for Accreditation should be sent to Robin McAdam email: [email protected]

 - Apart from the skipper, the rest of the crew need not be accredited, nor – for an occasional visitor – do they need to be club members.